Stanley Kubrick: Full Metal Jacket

+Eyes Wide Shut

 Kubrick's final film was Eyes Wide Shut (1999), starring Tom Cruise and Nicole Kidman as a Manhattan couple on a sexual odyssey.
 Tom Cruise portrays a doctor who witnesses a bizarre masked quasireligious orgiastic ritual at a country mansion, a discovery which later threatens his life.
 The story is based on Arthur Schnitzler's 1926 Freudian novella Traumnovelle (Dream Story in English), which Kubrick relocated from turn-of-the-century Vienna to New York City in the 1990s.
 Kubrick said of the novel: "A difficult book to describe—what good book isn't.
 It explores the sexual ambivalence of a happy marriage and tries to equate the importance of sexual dreams and might-have-beens with reality.
 All of Schnitzler's work is psychologically brilliant".
 Kubrick was almost 70, but worked relentlessly for 15 months to get the film out by its planned release date of July 16, 1999.
-He commenced a script with Frederic Raphael, and worked 18 hours a day, while maintaining complete confidentiality about the film.Eyes Wide Shut, like Lolita and A Clockwork Orange before it, faced censorship before release.
+He commenced a script with Frederic Raphael, and worked 18 hours a day, while maintaining complete confidentiality about the film.

+Eyes Wide Shut, like Lolita and A Clockwork Orange before it, faced censorship before release.
 Kubrick sent an unfinished preview copy to the stars and producers a few months before release, but his sudden death on March 7, 1999, came a few days after he finished editing.
 He never saw the final version released to the public, but he did see the preview of the film with Warner Bros., Cruise, and Kidman, and had reportedly told Warner executive Julian Senior that it was his "best film ever".
 At the time, critical opinion of the film was mixed, and it was viewed less favorably than most of Kubrick's films.
-Roger Ebert awarded it 3.5 out of 4 stars, comparing the structure to a thriller and writing that it is "like an erotic daydream about chances missed and opportunities avoided", and thought that Kubrick's use of lighting at Christmas made the film "all a little garish, like an urban sideshow".
+Ebert awarded it 3.5 out of 4 stars, comparing the structure to a thriller and writing that it is "like an erotic daydream about chances missed and opportunities avoided", and thought that Kubrick's use of lighting at Christmas made the film "all a little garish, like an urban sideshow".
 Stephen Hunter of The Washington Post disliked the film, writing that it "is actually sad, rather than bad.
 It feels creaky, ancient, hopelessly out of touch, infatuated with the hot taboos of his youth and unable to connect with that twisty thing contemporary sexuality has become."